meesterkurt/joyofprofessionallearning/contact.md

 <section>
   <div class="container">
     <div class="row">
-          <h2>Let us know how you are using our recipes for professional learning.
-Share your story and expereince.</h2>
+          <h2>Please email us with questions about our services.
+Share your story and expereince about how you are using our recipes for professional learning on our Facebook page or in our Google Plus Community.
+We welcome your thoughts</h2>
           <ul class="address-block">
             <li>
               <i class="fa fa-envelope-o"></i>Email: joyofpl@ictatelier.be